Quillen (co)homology of divided power algebras over an operad: Introduction

 \end{theo*} Here, $u(L)$ denotes an analogue of the universal enveloping algebra for restricted Lie algebras, $\HQ_{\As}^{*}$ is the usual Quillen cohomology for associative algebras, and $\HQ_{\RLie}^{*}$ is the Quillen cohomology for restricted Lie algebras.
-This result is analogous to a classical theorem of Cartan and Eilenberg, which gives an isomorphism between Chevalley--Eilenberg cohomology of a Lie algebra $L$ and Hochschild cohomology of its universal enveloping algebra $U(L)$ \cite{CartanE56}*{\S XIII, Theorem~5.1}.
+This result is analogous to a classical theorem of Cartan and Eilenberg, which gives an isomorphism between Chevalley--Eilenberg cohomology of a Lie algebra~$L$ and Hochschild cohomology of its universal enveloping algebra $U(L)$ \cite{CartanE56}*{\S XIII, Theorem~5.1}.

-Finally, in \cref{sec:Good}, we come back to the case were the base field is of characteristic $0$, and we study the case of a good triple of operads $(\C,\A,\P)$.
+Finally, in Section~\ref{sec:Good}, we come back to the case where the base field is of characteristic $0$, and we study the case of a good triple of operads $(\C,\A,\P)$.
 In this case, the notions of $\P$-algebras and $\Gamma(\P)$-algebras coincide.
 Good triples of operads generalise the mutual behaviours of the operads of commutative, of associative, and of Lie algebras.
 In particular, we see the operad $\P$ as a suboperad $\A$ of a certain type.
-In this setting, we can generalise the result of the previous section, and we obtain: \begin{theo*}[See \Cref{thm:good}] Let $(\CC,\A,\P)$ be a good triple of operads.
+In this setting, we can generalise the result of the previous section, and we obtain: \begin{theo*}[See Theorem~\ref{thm:good}] Let $(\CC,\A,\P)$ be a good triple of operads.
 Let $P$ be an $\P$-algebra and $M$ a Beck $U(P)$-module.
 Then we have the following isomorphism

 \end{theo*} Here again, $U(P)$ denotes a certain notion of universal enveloping $\A$-algebra, $\HQ_{\Alg{\A}}^{*}$ is the Quillen cohomology for $\A$-algebras, and $\HQ_{\Alg{\P}}^{*}$ is the Quillen cohomology for $\P$-algebras.
-If we consider the good triple $(\Com, \As, \Lie)$, then \cref{thm:good} recovers the Cartan--Eilenberg result in characteristic zero.
+If we consider the good triple $(\Com, \As, \Lie)$, then Theorem~\ref{thm:good} recovers the Cartan--Eilenberg result in characteristic zero.

-While this last section focusses on the characteristic zero setting, there is evidence that the notion of good triple of operads can be generalised in positive characteristic, and we expect that our result still holds under the correct assumptions.
+While this last section focusses on the characteristic zero setting, there is evidence that good triples of operads can be generalised in positive characteristic, and we expect that our result still holds under the correct assumptions.
 Formulating these assumptions is---to our knowledge---an open problem for future consideration.